-If your pet is admitted by the VMC’s Emergency Service with a critical condition, our emergency veterinarian will make the recommendation for a consultation with Dr. Luschini or Dr. Craft.
+If your pet is admitted by the VMC’s Emergency Service with a critical condition, our emergency veterinarian will make the recommendation for a consultation with our criticalists.
 We will help counsel you as to whether a criticalist’s involvement is appropriate for your pet.

 If your pet is not currently hospitalized, you can discuss the potential for seeking a consultation with your primary care veterinarian.
 Your veterinarian can give you a direct referral for evaluation and treatment by the Critical Care Service.